Get-Tony/Ark/README.md

   - [Disclaimer](#disclaimer)
   - [Issues](#issues)

+## Documentation

+The Ark package documentation is available at <https://get-tony.github.io/Ark/>.
+It provides detailed information on the Ark package modules.

 ## Requirements

 See the [pyproject.toml](./pyproject.toml) file for the full list of requirements.

-- Python 3.9.2 or higher
+- Python 3.9 or higher

 ## Build and Installation